Types of Search Queries: Navigational, Informational & Transactional

 For example, you can type "WHO" in the Google search bar to quickly get to the website of the World Health Organization.

 People often use navigational queries even for popular and well-known brands, products, and services.
-The queries “facebook” and “youtube” are the top two searches on Google.
-People even search for “google” in Google – it is in the top-5 search queries.
+The queries "facebook" and "youtube" are the top two searches on Google.
+People even search for "google" in Google—it is in the top-5 search queries.
+In these cases, the results typically include brand-oriented SERP features such as sitelinks, a Knowledge Panel, or a local pack for branded locations.

 Here are some more examples of navigational queries: